jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 {% endblock %}
 ```

 The pagination function in Eleventy is much more prowerful than it seems at first sight.
 If the data for our blogposts came as big JSON file retruned by an API, we could use the `./src/_data/_blogposts.js` file as a data source and use the same pagination function to generate all the detail pages with just one file.
-We just have to specify a value of `1` for `size` and to craft a dynamic permalink pattern that corresponds to the URL we want.
+We just have to specify a value of `1` for `size` and to craft a dynamic permalink pattern that corresponds to the URLs we want.

 Here is a simplified template we could use for that.